 Last year we launched Auth0 Passwordless and since then, we've seen increasing success.
 Passwordless is a method of removing passwords from the login process completely.
-Instead, it uses one-time codes or “magic links” sent to your user's SMS or email, or uses the iPhone's TouchID as a method of authentication.
+Instead, it uses one-time codes or “magic links” sent to your user's SMS or email as a method of authentication.

 With 59% of users admitting to reusing passwords to avoid having to remember multiple, and the process of recovering a lost password being unnecessarily unpleasant, Passwordless offers a much simpler and more streamlined user experience.